New Modern Peninsula Home: Redwood City California

 For the new house design, we set the main living area at the same elevation as the former residence to capture the view to the valley and bay.
 The new kitchen was designed to be opened to the main living areas so that the activity of cooking could be integrated into the social activity.
 An outdoor kitchen was created to support outdoor activities.
 The secondary bedrooms and family room were tucked under the main level to maintain a low profile and stay within the required height limit.
 We slid the lower floor forward to create a deck at the main level above.
 The main level has a very large outside deck area at both the east and west sides of the house.
 These serve as large outdoor rooms ideal for entertaining.

 Exterior cedar wood siding was used on the new house to blend in with the natural environment.
+As is the case with most of our projects posted on our website, we selected the interior finishes as well.
+On the project we were striking a balance between a clean contemporary approach to the architecture of the house and a warm livable space.
 Large areas of decks and terraces flow easily between indoors and outdoors.
 Both and indoor and outdoor kitchens were provided.